summercms/jobs/front-end-dapp.md

 **[Apply here](https://boards.greenhouse.io/bosonprotocol/jobs/4476682003).**

-We are looking for a fast paced, level headed, proactive Frontend Dapp Developer.
+We are looking for a fast paced, level headed, proactive Frontend dApp Developer.
 The ideal candidate has in-depth knowledge of the blockchain industry, proven experience building robust Frontend for Dapp’s that have subsequently been launched onto Blockchain platforms.
 A strong grasp of coding best practices also.

 # What you will do: